Design Systems + Sketch — How to start preparing UI Components Library

 The atomic design calls the complex sets of predefined atoms, molecules, and organisms as Templates.
 These are large parts (like website sections) of your solution that may be used multiple times.

 It is good to design Templates with their purpose in mind.
-Making them too generic may cause in elements that do not fit in particular cases.

 Prime includes the following categories for Templates: